ppy/osu-wiki/news/2026/2026-04-30-elite-nominators-2025.md

 An old face returns to the Elite Nominator roster. [iRedi](https://osu.ppy.sh/users/8005579) has proven himself again, gaining the 2nd tier of the Elite Nominator badge and title.
 His nomination activity remains steady above anyone else and with the low amount of resets he well deserves this award once again.
 Joining the Beatmap Nominators back in December of 2023, his performance has not once decreased.
 Continuing to push high quality maps ranging from simple sets to a few of the hardest maps this gamemode has ever seen in 2025 as well.
 A community member who stood out with his stellar modding skills throughout the entirety of his tenure and high presence in modding discussions even on maps he doesn't end up nominating.
 Truly a great help for both new and experienced mappers across the board!

-Now starting his third year as a Beatmap Nominator, he influenced not only the ranked section with his nominations (now sitting at a very solid 471 nominations) but also with his own ranked maps, hitting 100 ranked maps fairly recently, making him join the Centaurian Mapper roster.
+Now starting his third year as a Beatmap Nominator, he influenced not only the Ranked section with his nominations (now sitting at a very solid 471 nominations) but also with his own Ranked maps, hitting 100 Ranked maps fairly recently, making him join the Centaurian Mapper roster.

 [![](/wiki/shared/news/2026-04-30-elite-nominators-2025/esia.jpg)](https://osu.ppy.sh/users/5159715)

 Joining the Beatmap Nominators in early 2024, [[-E S I A-]](https://osu.ppy.sh/users/5159715) has quickly made a name for himself in the mapping and modding scene.
 With over 200 nominations in the past year with a clean reset record to boot, he has established himself as an approachable, reliable and hardworking BN that is efficient and easy to work with.

 Despite his high activity, his modding quality and attention to detail has never been lacking, and he has also managed to promote a wide variety of maps, from simple TV-size anime and K-Pop songs to difficult high BPM and stream maps, showing his exceptional modding capabilities.
 Not only that, he also frequently makes an effort to check the Qualified section and ensure that pesky metadata and timing mistakes don't slip through to Ranked.

 With his dedication and consistent efforts over the last 2 years as well as an admirable work ethic, his performance has been nothing short of outstanding and we think it is only fitting to present him with the title of Elite Nominator!

 [![](/wiki/shared/news/2026-04-30-elite-nominators-2025/ryxliee.jpg)](https://osu.ppy.sh/users/15823344)

 Pioneering in the Russian osu!taiko mapping and modding scene, we want to give a special shoutout to [Ryxliee](https://osu.ppy.sh/users/15823344), who has made a name for himself in the past 2 years as he kept his activity up to a maximum.
 Early in his Beatmap Nominator days, it was clear that he would surpass any activity thresholds we have ever seen.
 Gaining BN experience fast and with a steady rising nomination count, Ryxliee has promoted some of the most popular maps known these days.

 With his interest in many genres and map styles, he helped a lot of new mappers getting their first maps ranked.
 Known as a pocket BN for many, he kept his activity at an all-time high during 2025, triggering his eval card creation on a regular monthly or even bi-weekly basis.

 Sitting at a very impressive 546 nominated beatmaps, Ryxliee is one of the most active BN ever.
 And due to that fact alone, we are very happy to award him the Elite Nominator title for his outstanding contribution towards the osu!taiko modding scene throughout 2025!